 Students with a private health insurance

 Students from EU countries who are insured with a private health insurance provider in their country of origin must present a confirmation of this insurance company when enrolling in Germany.
 In the case of private health insurance, all medical services and medication in Germany must be paid for in advance and then billed to the health insurance company in the country of origin.
 Applicants who are privately insured in Germany and are not yet 30 years old require a certificate of exemption from statutory health insurance in order to enrol.
 This exemption is irreversible within the duration of the study stay in Germany.
 This means that once you have been exempted, you can no longer be admitted to a public health insurance company during your studies.
 Students from EU countries who are not covered by health insurance in their country of origin must take out health insurance in Germany.
-Until the 30th birthday or the end of the 14th semester, this is possible with a public or private health insurance company.
+Until the 30th birthday this is possible with a public or private health insurance company.
 A certificate of exemption is required as well.
 From your 30th birthday onwards, you can only insure yourself with a private health insurance company.

 The benefits provided by the various health insurers vary; the costs also differ.